 Let prospective nannies know of your family’s situation.
 Be upfront about scheduling demands.

 Including Child Care in Your Parenting Plan

 If you work with your ex to develop a parenting plan, highlight nanny and babysitting arrangements as a key consideration.
 Your parenting plan can stipulate notification or even approval of new child care providers.
 Unless specifically specified in your plan, you’ll hold little sway in how your ex handles child care during his or her parenting time.

-As you move forward with your parenting plan and other custody considerations, don’t hesitate to contact the Brown Law Offices at 763-323-6555.
+As you move forward with your parenting plan and other custody considerations, don’t hesitate to contact the law firm of Barna, Guzy & Steffen, Ltd. at (763) 783-5146.
 Our team will carefully guide you through every step of the custody process.